Are you surfing the wrong board?

 Construction and Materials

-Do CAD programs and displacement tanks really knows the difference between two constructions?
+Do you think the CAD program or the displacement tank really knows the difference between the two constructions?

-The thing to remember is that while both constructions will have the same (or very similar) volumes, your performance is going to change.
-This has nothing to do with the volume of your board, but instead, the weight of the board.
+The thing to remember is, while the volumes are going to be the same (or damn close) for 2 of the same models in the same dimensions, 1 in PU and 1 in Epoxy, the performance will be different.
+Remember, this has nothing to do with the volume of your board, but rather, the weight of the board.

-Don’t waste your time surfing with the wrong equipment!
+Don’t waste your time surfing all the wrong equipment!

-Using more advanced volume calculators like our Board Engine you can take into consideration many of the variables needed to determine what type of equipment you should be looking for.
-This is going to help set you in the right direction.
+will take into consideration many of the variables needed to determine what type of equipment you should be looking for, helping to set you in the right direction.

-All the tools are out there to help you dial in your ideal board or boards – because everyone should have a quiver!
+The tools are out there to dial in your ideal board or boards - everyone should have a quiver!

-Use the tools and with some common sense, experience, and your shapers knowledge to help determine construction, and other helpful tips, you will be well on your way to building the quiver of your dreams.
+Combine this with some common sense, experience, as well as your shapers knowledge and you'll be well on your way to building the quiver of your dreams.